 “Going into school, I was so nervous about falling behind, I felt I had to do everything,” says Gallagher.
 She was meticulous about doing extra problems, combing through study guides, examining all the extra resources professors gave out.
 After a while, she learned to pick and choose what was going to help the most, thus saving herself hours of time.

 2. You may not be in class, but it isn't free time

-One of the biggest shocks for college freshman is realizing the amount of free hours on their calendar doesn't mean they have free time.
-They have to learn the biggest time management rule in college: “You are expected to do three hours of studying for every hour of lecture you have,” says Claire Weigand, in charge of time management and study strategies at Tufts University in Medford, Mass.
+One of the biggest shocks for college freshman is realizing that free hours on their calendar doesn't mean they have free time.
+They have to learn the biggest time management rule in college: “You are expected to do three hours of studying for every hour of lecture you have,” says Claire Weigand, in charge of time management and study strategies at a college in Massachusetts.
 “College should be a full-time job.”